 There are 5 components of Karma Yoga:

-1. Becoming Aware
+1. Becoming Aware:

 The first component is awareness.
 Becoming aware begins with the body when we practise asana.
 The awareness becomes part of the practice of asana and the physical movement.
 If you have to move a finger, you are aware of the movement of the finger, and also the pull of the muscles and the movement of the joints.
 The emerging awareness dissects the finger into bones, muscles and nerves.
 The muscles and bones move differently, the nerves and ligaments pull differently and the awareness continues to become more acute, more subtle.
 What you observed before is one experience, later you see it in its various components and forms.
 The aim of asana is to make you aware of your body and how it expresses itself in normal situations.
 Awareness in asana will lead to comfort and stability.